Do Go On - 314 - The Oak Island Mystery

 Are you volunteering?

-I'm just wondering about it.
+I'm not just wondering about it.

-I know a few really old people.
+I'm not a few really old people.

 You are both old and a virgin.